The diverse star formation histories of early massive, quenched galaxies in modern galaxy formation simulations: The star formation histories of high-z massive quiescent galaxies

 \subsubsection{Comparing the predicted SFHs with observations}

 Fig.~\ref{SFHsAll} shows the median SFHs of massive-quenched galaxies in all the simulations that have stellar masses $>10^{10.8}\,\rm M_{\odot}$ and compares with observationally-derived SFHs.
-This stellar mass cut is chosen to match the range of most of the available JWST spectroscopic observations.
+This stellar mass cut is chosen to match the range of most of the available {\it JWST} spectroscopic observations.
 We do not show {\sc Eagle} here as there are no galaxies in the relevant stellar mass range.

-\shark\ produces the shortest and more pronounced starburst of all the simulations. {\sc Simba} and {\sc GAEA} produce the latest forming galaxies, with a peak at a lookback time of $\approx 0.45$~Gyr (compared with peaks at $\approx 0.75$~Gyr for \shark\ and {\sc Illustris-TNG}). {\sc Galform} produces two periods of intense star formation for these galaxies but with the latest one being more pronounced.
-The figure also shows observationally-derived SFHs from JWST spectroscopy of massive-quenched galaxies of the same stellar mass range as the simulation samples from \citet{deGraaff24}, \citet{Carnall24} and Nanayakkara et al. (in preparation).
+\shark\ produces the shortest and more pronounced {star formation episode} of all the simulations. {\sc Simba} and {\sc GAEA} produce the latest forming galaxies, with a peak at a lookback time of $\approx 0.45$~Gyr (compared with peaks at $\approx 0.75$~Gyr for \shark\ and {\sc IllustrisTNG}). {\sc Galform} produces two periods of intense star formation for these galaxies but with the latest one being more pronounced.
+The figure also shows observationally-derived SFHs from {\it JWST} spectroscopy of massive-quenched galaxies of the same stellar mass range as the simulation samples from \citet{deGraaff24}, \citet{Carnall24} and \citet{Nanayakkara24}.
 The data for \citet{Carnall24} and Nanayakkara et al. (in prep) correspond to the median of $4$ and $6$ massive-quenched galaxies selected at $z\approx 3-4$, respectively, while the \citet{deGraaff24} result represents a single galaxy at $z\approx 4.9$.
 Note that we do not include in the comparison of Fig.~\ref{SFHsAll} the galaxy ZF-UDS-7329 \citep{Glazebrook23}, as it appears to be an outlier of the bulk of the massive-quenched galaxies with a much earlier formation time.